Aquales: Reception

 Aquales was positively received by the audience and critics alike since its release, eventually proving to be another popular title from Exact among the X68000 userbase in Japan.
 Nishikawa Zenji from Oh!X magazine praised multiple aspects such as the graphics, music and gameplay.
 It was nominated for a "Game of the Year" award from Oh!X magazine under its genre, alongside other titles.
-Despite the positive reception, however, it did not sell well during its original release.
+Despite the positive reception, it did not sell well during its original release.
 In a retrospective review, John Szczepaniak of Retro Gamer praised the visuals, audio and gameplay, regarding it as one of the best titles on the computer.